mirukana/mio/README.md

 # mio

-Experimental high-level Python Matrix library, with support for end-to-end encryption and persistence.
+High-level Python Matrix library, with support for end-to-end encryption and persistence.
+Currently in early development, API can change anytime.

 ## Installation

-Requires Python 3.7 or later and olm 3 development headers.
+Requires Python 3.7 or later and olm 3 development headers installed on the system.

 ```sh
 pip3 install -U --user .